 However, I’m happy to share that since I was a little kid, I spent a lot of time playing video games at home.
 Technically speaking, I had my first lesson on a computer at grade school and did well in class.
 From there I realized technology is a way of life, unfortunately, I didn’t pursue a technology course in college because I was more interested in science and law.

 The reason why I want to build a PC briefcase because I am used to Windows and a 21” monitor at my home office.
 I have a fiber (1 Gbps) and all the gadgets that I need to do my work.
 It was the sweetest day of my life in Singapore until I took my startup career to the next level and I need to be flexible when I travel for work hence, I have no choice but to buy a laptop.

 I dislike the laptop because the processor is slow and I dislike carrying it.

 I put my CPU and other old gadgets in the storeroom since I am no longer using it and I need space in my small apartment.
-One day I realized I need to get rid of my stuff in the storage room because soon I will relocate to Ireland (ha!
-Now you know where I want to live!) and I’ve thought I need to remove some of my “junks”.
-In the process of cleaning my home, I saw an old box with a label “do not touch you will be dead” and I laughed at my own joke because I knew what is inside – it’s my old computer parts and some hard drives!
+One day I realized I need to get rid of my stuff in the storage room because soon I will relocate and I’ve thought I need to remove some of my “junks”.
+In the process of cleaning my home, I saw an old box with the label “do not touch you will be dead” and I laughed at my own joke because I knew what is inside – it’s my old computer parts and some hard drives!
 I have a bunch of old computers/parts in the storage room and I’ve thought I could have used some of it but I didn’t want to assemble again my PC and tear it apart.

 Then I had an aha moment that maybe I can make a PC briefcase.